teddyhn/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Adds persistence to credentials authentication so that users do not have to re-enter credentials after every new request to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hashes them so that they are harder to decrypt.

 - [ ] What does bcrypt do to slow down attackers?

+Passwords are hashed with many more characters making it difficult for algorithms to decrypt with brute force.

 - [ ] What are the three parts of the JSON Web Token?

+Payload, secret, and options.

 ## Minimum Viable Product